 The top-level element of an external property file SHALL be an object which we refer to as an externalProperties object.

-EXAMPLE: In this example, the files property and the properties property have been externalized to a file with these contents:
+EXAMPLE: In this example, the files property and the properties property have been externalized to a file with these contents.
+Note that the properties property has been externalized under the property name externalizedProperties, as explained in §4.3.6.

 { # An externalProperties object